looksue/bamazon/README.md

 # bamazon
 **How to run this app:**
 This app runs in the terminal window.
+1. Open your terminal.
+2. Type in "node bamazonCustomer.js" (case sensitive) or "node bamazonManager.js".
+3. Review the list of items for sale or review the product inventory.
+4. Follow the prompt questions.

 **Usage:** >node bamazonCustomer.js | node bamazonManager.js